rampantdev/100-days-of-code/log.md

 #Python
 Starting working on refactoring into more modular scripts.
 Also set up a public webserver and took some proactive security measures (deactivated

+### Day xx May 23, 2017 - Refactoring / modular again
+#Python
+Continued learning more about modularity, including package design and proper importing etc.

 ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)